Metatarsalgia is a painful condition effecting the ball of the foot.

 What causes metatarsalgia?

-- The metatarsals bones are connecting the toes and to the ankles and people most at risk of developing metatarsalgia are those with high foot arches and those who wear high heels or ill-fitting shoes for long periods at a time.
+- The metatarsals bones are connecting the toes and to the ankles and people most at risk of developing metatarsalgia are those with high foot arches and those who wear high heels or ill-fitting shoes for long periods at a time

 - Standard metatarsalgia treatment is to follow the RICE method – resting your feet, applying ice to the inflamed area, compressing the area, and elevating your injured foot.
 In most cases, symptoms will subside after a few days away from intense sport and plenty of rest